torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 ```

 The GCC image is used to compile an small C program which is a simple tool that
-simply executes a program with different privileges.
+just executes a program with different privileges.
 When we start the container
 we run it with a USER ID passed by an environment variable and not with `root`
 privileges.

 ### cc-debian12:debug